Skip to main content

 Based on this incoming data, it sends instructional signals to the pituitary gland, the “master gland,” which in turn releases its own set of hormones to direct the activity of other endocrine glands throughout the body, such as the thyroid, adrenal glands, and gonads (testes and ovaries).

 This hierarchical structure ensures a coordinated and responsive system.
-One of the most relevant pathways for is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+One of the most relevant pathways for cognitive health is the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 These hormones then travel to the gonads, instructing them to produce the primary sex hormones ∞ testosterone in men and estrogen and progesterone in women.
 These sex hormones are what we often associate with reproductive function, yet their roles are far more expansive, extending deep into the realm of neurological function.
 They are, in a very real sense, neuro-active steroids that directly modulate the structure and function of the brain.